-When you turn the A/C off, the system cannot regulate the inside temperature if you set the dial below the outside temperature.
-With the A/C on, use the temperature control dial to adjust the temperature of the air flow to a comfortable setting.
+When you turn the A/C off, the system cannot regulate the inside temperature if you set it below the outside temperature.
+With the A/C off, use the temperature buttons to adjust the temperature of the air flow to a comfortable setting.